jeff-winn/homebridge-automower-platform/docs/index.md

     - *has* been tampered with (requires the Husqvarna app to troubleshoot) and needs assistance. **
     - *has* encountered a fault (requires the Husqvarna app to troubleshoot) and needs assistance. **
   - A contact sensor to indicate when each mower:
-    - *is* going to the charge station, by indicating contact detected. **
+    - *is* going to the charge station, by indicating open contact state. **
-    - *has* arrived home, or resumed operation, by indicating contact not detected. **
+    - *has* arrived home, or resumed operation, by indicating closed contact state. **
+  - A contact sensor to indicate when each mower:
+    - *is* leaving the charge station, by indicating open contact state. **
+    - *has* left home, or returned home, by indicating closed contact state. **

   ** These features are not directly supported within the Apple HomeKit app and will require a 3rd party application (such as Controller for HomeKit) to use for any automations.